decorde18/hsAppv2/What's Next.md

 ## //TODO FIXME !!!

+- DONE policies for new table gf, ga...
 - createPlayerModal for new players

 - double check communication table for effectivenss (new view was added on playerTable and communicationtbale that we can see to simplify)